 Excess lost wages cover the victim’s wage loss that exceeds the monthly maximum and/or beyond the three-year limit on No-Fault wage loss benefits.
 And excess medical bills are those that exceed the No-Fault PIP medical benefits coverage limit in the auto insurance policy through which No-Fault benefits are claimed.

-Liability insurance coverage for DoorDash accident claims
+Liability insurance coverage for DoorDash accident claims in Michigan

 When a food delivery driver is at-fault in causing a DoorDash accident in Michigan, then the liability insurance coverage in his or her auto insurance policy will help pay for the claim for what they are ultimately determined to be liable for.